In search of the pygmy sloth

 Wednesday 23 May 2012

 The team undertook a nine-day expedition to Escudo Island, 17km off the coast of Panama, which is the only place in the world where the sloths are found.
-There, they conducted a comprehensive population and habitat survey of the area, and spent time monitoring the unique behaviours of the world’s slowest mammal.
+There, they conducted a population and habitat survey of the area covered by mangroves, and spent time monitoring the unique behaviours of the world’s slowest mammal.

 At half the size of their mainland cousins, and weighing roughly the same as a newborn baby, pygmy sloths are the smallest and slowest sloths in the world.
 They are ranked at number 16 on the EDGE of Existence mammals list and remain critically endangered.

 ZSL’s David Curnick says: “Very little is known about this species.
-Current population estimates are, at a best guess, less than 500, but this is only based on anecdotal evidence.
-We’ve collected data to get an accurate picture of how many pygmy sloths are left in the world.”
+Current population estimates are, at a best guess, fewer than 500, but this is only based on anecdotal evidence.
+We’ve collected data to get a more accurate picture of how many pygmy sloths are left in the world.”

 Escudo is an unpopulated island fringed by mangrove forests, and roughly the size of New York’s Central Park.
 As well as sloths, it is known to be home to several other endemic species, including the neotropical fruit bat (Artibeus incomitatus) and the maritime worm salamander (Oedipina maritime), but very little is known about its wildlife, and the island remains largely unexplored.

 The team’s current data suggests that there could be fewer than 100 pygmy sloths left, making them one of the most endangered mammals in the world.
-The exact reasons for this decline are not yet known, but they found several areas where their critical mangrove habitats have been cut down.
+The exact reasons for the sloth's threatened status are not yet known, but they found several areas where their critical mangrove habitats have been cut down.

-Dr. Craig Turner from ZSL added: “The mangrove forests are relatively hard to penetrate, and from a sloth’s perspective they provide protection from aerial predators.
-We noticed that pygmy sloth mothers carrying young would remain low in trees, which may be an evolutionary hangover for predator evasion.
+Dr. Craig Turner added: “The mangrove forests are relatively hard to penetrate, and from a sloth’s perspective they may provide protection from aerial predators.
 However, hunting, mangrove cutting and tourism are all listed as threats to these sloths and their behaviour may now be putting them at higher risk.”